elizqian/operator-inference/README.md

 * The Euler equation example from [2].
 This example uses MATLAB's Curve Fitting Toolbox to generate the random initial conditions.

 ---
 This code was developed in MATLAB R2019a and is in a beta state.
-Please contact Elizabeth Qian (elizqian@mit.edu) with any questions or comments.
-[Boris Kramer](http://web.mit.edu/bokramer/www/index.html) also contributed to this code.
+Please contact Elizabeth Qian (eqian@caltech.edu) with any questions or comments.
+[Boris Kramer](http://kramer.ucsd.edu/) also contributed to this code.